• Skip to primary navigation

 Chocolate raspberry brownies with a text title overlay.

 Chocolate brownies have been given a healthier twist and some added fruit and they couldn't be easier to make!
-These Healthy Raspberry Brownies take just 5 minutes to prepare - and they're vegan and gluten free too!
+These Healthy Brownies take just 5 minutes to prepare - and they're vegan and gluten free too!

 A stack of six chocolate raspberry brownies next to a bottle of milk.

-These raspberry brownies are made with oat flour, sweetened with banana and a little granulated sweetener and have some fruit added to make them lighter than traditional brownies.
-They are lower in calories than the average brownie too - at just 76 calories each.
+These raspberry brownies are made with oat flour, sweetened with banana and a little liquid sweetener and have some fruit added to make them lighter than traditional brownies.

 Jump to:

-• Ingredients needed
+• Ingredients and Substitutions

 • Variations

-• What to serve with Healthy Chocolate Brownies
+• Healthy Brownies

 • Storage

-• Extra tips
+• Extra Tips

-• More chocolate recipes
+• More Chocolate Recipes

 • Recipe